ryansheehy0/Cheat_Sheets/networking.md

 - Defend against DDOS attacks by handling a lot of requests and filter out non legitimate users before they request anything from the server.

 ## [URLs](#table-of-contents)
-the Uniform Resource Locator(**URL**) is used to

-Does every URL have an IP Address?
-Does the protocol always match to a port?
-What is handled by the server and what is the IP Address?
+The Uniform Resource Locator(**URL**) is used so people can memorize words instead of IP Addresses.
+Typically each domain name has a corresponding IP Address.
+Multiple domain names can share the same IP Address.

 ```
 https://www.name.net/path?param1=value1&param2=value2